Dillsburg couple quarantined on cruise ship after passengers diagnosed with coronavirus

 The couple started their vacation in January, visiting places like Singapore and Vietnam.

-They were supposed to finish the trip in Japan February 3, and be back in Central PA soon after.
+They were supposed to finish the trip in Japan on Feb.
+3 and be back in central Pennsylvania soon after.

 All passengers are now being monitored.